cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 The first line tells us that safeDivide is a function that takes two integers and returns a Maybe Int.
 The second line tells us to return Nothing if the denominator is 0 and not worry about the numerator in this case (an underscore in Haskell means any value).
 The third line tells us that for all other input pairs, return the division wrapped in a Just.
 The next function can then check to see if the input is a Nothing or a Just and act accordingly.

 A great introduction to this programming pattern is the slide show on "Railway Oriented Programming" on [F# for fun and profit](https://fsharpforfunandprofit.com/rop/).
+If you have a play with functions of the type ``` a -> Maybe a ``` you'll probably quickly come up against a few problems of how to chain them together.
+This is especially true if you're trying to concatenate errors with ```Maybe```'s cousin, ```Either```.
+To solve these problems we'll have to learn about more patterns such as Functors, Applicative Functors and Monads which are out of the scope of this post but I promise I'll cover them at a later date!

 ## Baking in ADTs

 Lets imagine that we could design ADTs within UML, such as the Maybe type, what could the syntax look like?
 As we discussed earlier, to create ADTs, we require the ability to define new data types as the sum of two others or the product of two others.
 In the UML spec, he values that primitive data types can take along with any mathematical functions defined is considered outside of the scope of UML.
 I'm going to contend this and say that these things should be well within the scope of UML as these values and allowed functions can be critical to the behaviour of any software or system design.

-As a starting point, lets base our data types on set theory.
+As a starting point, lets base o @@

 ## Generalising it all